KevCendana/Personal-Projects/Yoga Website/README.txt

-I took an HTML & CSS class (just cause thought it looked cool; it didn't give credit) and got to make a final project with a group.
+### Yoga Website

-We had to make a yoga website :)
+I attended an optional, no credit HTML & CSS course back when I first wanted to learn it.
+This was one of my first projects - a simple static HTML/CSS website :)